Laleh-S/anime_frontend/README.md

 ## Back-End
-I started by creating a database model using PostgreSQL.
+I started by creating a database using PostgreSQL.
 I then created the base model with all the common fields that all my models will have.
-I then seeded my database with anime data.
 ````
 class animeModel(db.Model, BaseModel):